-It is disputed amongst Poskim as to whether one is to put on Tefillin on Chol Hamoed.
-Practically, the Ashkenazi custom throughout all these provinces is to don the Tefillin with a blessing, saying the blessing in private.
-Nevertheless it is best to don the Tefillin without a blessing due to the rule of “Safek Brachos Lehakel”.
+The final ruling: Practically, the Ashkenazi custom throughout all these provinces is to wear the Tefillin on Chol Hamoed and to say a blessing over them, although in Shul the blessing is said in silent.
+Nevertheless, those that wear it without a blessing are doing a [more] proper custom.
 [This is the Ashkenazi custom that is followed by many until today.
-However some Ashkenazim are accustomed today to not wear Tefillin during Chol Hamoed.
-According to Kabala it is forbidden to wear Tefillin during Chol Hamoed.
-The Sefaradi and Chassidic custom is not to put on Tefillin at all during Chol Hamoed.
+However some Ashkenazim today are accustomed not to wear Tefillin during Chol Hamoed.
+The Sefaradi and general Chassidic custom is not to put on Tefillin at all during Chol Hamoed.
 This is likewise the Chabad custom.
 In Eretz Yisrael the widespread custom amongst all communities, including Ashkenaz, is not to wear Tefillin during Chol Hamoed.]Â Â

 What is one to do if he accidently wore Tefillin during Chol Hamoed?

 A Bochur once told the Rebbe he wears Tefillin during Chol Hamoed, as rules Admur in his Shulchan Aruch.
-The Rebbe stated that he needs an atonement for doing so and he went on to prescribe him an atonement.Â
+The Rebbe stated that he needs atonement for doing so and he went on to prescribe him an atonement.Â

 Admur ibid; Rama 31/2